 Use Different Colors and Keywords

 Use different colors and keywords in all your campaigns according to your campaign’s content, type of mailer, and purpose.
 An informational mailer can have professional-looking dark colors, whereas an invitation to an event can have fun and bright colors.
-Moreover, keep altering the text and keywords so that you know what combination works the best for your company.
+Moreover, keep altering the text and keywords so that you know what combination works best for your company.

 Include Exciting Offers

 Always excite your audience with your direct mail items.
 The mail should be convincing enough for your prospects to complete the CTA.
-Including exciting offers can help in inducing them to set-up a call or a demo session.
+Including exciting offers can help in inducing them to set up a call or a demo session.
 Offer for something that the person is likely to get excited about and is willing to take some action in exchange for that offer.

-Keep your direct mail list close with you even after the campaign is completed.
-Don’t forget about your sent direct mail and your prospects after a campaign is over.
+Keep your direct mail list close to you even after the campaign is completed.
+Don’t forget about your direct mail and your prospects after a campaign is over.
 It is very important that you follow up with your respondents regularly.
 You can even follow up with people who haven’t responded yet.

 Personalize Your Direct Mail